wp-plugins/prosperent-suite/trunk/README.txt

 This suite will give you everything you need to easily start making money with your blog.

-To view a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)
+To view a tutorials and a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)

 **Look at the screenshots to get a brief overview of the tools and what you can do with them.**